-During the 2014 review, 205 recommendations were made to Cambodia, which are reproduced below.
-The UPR recommendations present a comprehensive assessment of the reality of human rights protection in Cambodia, as well as the relevant gaps and opportunities to strengthen protection.
+During the 2014 review, 205 recommendations were made to Cambodia presenting a comprehensive assessment of the reality of human rights protection in Cambodia, as well as the relevant gaps and opportunities to strengthen protection.
 In January, Cambodia accepted 171 recommendations and deferred its decision on the remaining 34 recommendations to the June session of the Human Rights Council.
 On 26 June 2014, Cambodia announced its final position - it accepted 163 recommendations and noted the remaining 42.
+All 163 recommendations that Cambodia has accepted and thus committed to take action upon are reproduced below.

-In order to demonstrate progress at the 2018 UPR cycle which will take place in four years, the Government will need to immediately take concrete steps towards the implementation of the recommendations.
+In order to demonstrate progress at the 2018 UPR cycle, the Government needs to immediately take concrete steps towards the implementation of the recommendations.
 Concerted and meaningful follow-up to the recommendations of the UPR is needed to ensure that all the efforts of the Government, civil society organizations, United Nations agencies, and the international community and other participating stakeholders will have been made toward meaningful progress.
-Such efforts will also contribute to the implementation of the recommendations previously made by the treaty bodies and other human rights mechanisms such as the Special Rapporteur on the human rights situation of Cambodia, many of which are reflected in the UPR recommendations.
-Successful implementation will make the drafting of the next UPR report much easier.
+Such efforts will also contribute to the implementation of the recommendations previously made by other human rights mechanisms.
+The present publication compiles all UPR recommendations accepted by Cambodia in 2009 and 2014 and presents for each of them the related recommendations made by the treaty bodies (namely the committees of international independent experts tasked with monitoring the implementation of treaties by the States that have ratified them) and by the Special Rapporteur of the Human Rights Council on the